meekailkhan/Deep-JavaScript-V-3/readme.md

 # Cheak Equality
 > In javaScript we can cheak equality of any value and data type
 > If we want cheak only value is equal or not equal so we can use double equals == operator this is cheak loose equality
->If we want strictly cheak i mean value and data type both are cheaking in this case in this case we use triple equal === opretor
+>If we want strictly cheak it,s mean value and data type both are cheaking in this case in this case we use triple equal === opretor

 ```js
 var name = "meekail";